 If the resource allocation you are doing is mostly the first case, you don’t suffer from resource allocation syndrome.
-However, you probably still need a good resource planning tool that would give you a good overview of the availability of the resources.
+However, you probably still need a good resource allocation that would give you a good overview of the availability of the resources.
 A good resource planning software like Ganttic will show you how tied up your resources are with other projects while planning for a new one and lets you track the skillsets of your resources, so you don’t miss anything while planning and you don’t have to reallocate later.

 The Case of Resource Allocation Syndrome

 If you are doing the second type of resource allocation more than you would like to admit, you probably have a serious case of resource allocation syndrome.
 Don’t worry, you are not alone.
 A research showed that resource allocation syndrome is a pretty common problem across the industries.
 When resource allocation syndrome arises, one can be pretty sure that there is a profound flaw in the way the whole organization is used to deal with managing multiple projects with the same resource pool.
 Since it’s such a universal problem for those that deal with project portfolio management it might even seem like that’s the way it’s supposed to be.
 You know what.
 No, resource allocation shouldn’t be a retroactive fix to a problem that can be avoided with a bit of a mentality change in your organization.